India business confidence rises only slightly in Oct - survey

-MUMBAI India's business confidence rose only slightly in October, despite a bigger-than-expected rate cut from the Reserve Bank of India (RBI), as worries about weak demand continues to impact sentiment, a private survey showed on Tuesday.
+MUMBAI Oct 27 India's business confidence rose only slightly in October, despite a bigger-than-expected rate cut from the central bank, as worries about weak demand continues to impact sentiment, a private survey showed on Tuesday.

 The MNI India Business Sentiment Indicator rose to 62.3 in October from a more than a 1-1/2 year low of 61.4 in September, according to MNI Indicators, which is part of Deutsche Borse Group.